GIJack/disk-image-scripts/README.md

 mount_image.sh - mount or unmount a previously made image

-image_shrinkwrap.sh - reduce an .img to its smallest possible size.
+shrinkwrap_image.sh - reduce an .img to its smallest possible size.
 Especially for export.

 init_image.sh - create a blank image file, formated with a single parition and a